Allergic conjunctivitis: Giant papillary conjunctivitis

 Giant papillary conjunctivitis is not a true ocular allergic reaction and is caused by repeated mechanical irritation of the conjunctiva.
 Repeated contact with the conjunctival surface caused by the use of contact lenses is associated with GPC.

 PKC

 Phlyctenular keratoconjunctivitis (PKC) results from a delayed hypersensitivity/inflammatory reaction to antigens expressed by various pathogens.
-Common agents include Staph. aureus, Mycobacterium tuberculosis, Chlamydia and Candida.
+Common agents include Staphylococcus aureus, Mycobacterium tuberculosis, Chlamydia and Candida.

 Management

 A detailed history allows doctors to determine whether the presenting symptoms are due to an allergen or another source.
-Diagnostic tests such as conjunctival scrapings to look for eosinophils are helpful in determining the cause of the allergic response.
-Antihistamines, mast cell stabilizers or dual activity drugs are safe and usually effective.
-Corticosteroids are reserved for more severe cases of inflammation, and their use should be monitored by an optometrist due to possible side-effects.
+Diagnostic tests, such as conjunctival scrapings to look for eosinophils, help determine the cause of the allergic response.
+Antihistamines, mast cell stabilizers, or dual activity drugs are safe and usually effective.
+Corticosteroids are reserved for more severe cases of inflammation, and their use should be monitored by an optometrist due to possible side effects.
 When an allergen is identified, the person should avoid the allergen as much as possible.